lauritzh/gluu4/docs-casa-prod/docs/source/user-guide.md

 ### Sign in with a linked account

-If the administrator has enabled the Account Linking plugin, a list with the configured external sites will be displayed  in the authentication web page.
+If the administrator has enabled the Account Linking plugin, a list with the configured external sites will be displayed on the right panel in the authentication web page.
 Click on an entry to trigger the given site's authentication process.
 After this is finished, you will be taken back to Casa.

 Note that users without a local password set yet don't have access to enroll credentials because the username + password combination is a prerequisite for multi-factor authentication.
 The user will be prompted to create a new password.